Château-Thierry: History

 Château-Thierry was the site of two important battles: the Battle of Château-Thierry (1814) in the Napoleonic Wars between France and Prussia, and the Battle of Château-Thierry (1918) in World War I between the United States and Germany.
+Quentin Roosevelt, the youngest son of President Theodore Roosevelt, was killed in aerial combat over Château-Thierry in 1918.

 In 1918, a mounting for the Paris Gun was found near the castle, though the cannon itself had apparently been moved prior to the emplacement's discovery.